On the minimum of a conditioned Brownian bridge: Non-adaptive optimisation

+Although the integrand is singular at $s=0$, the \verb|quadpack| library \cite{MR712135} can handle it with more than enough precision for our purposes.

-Comparing both tables, we see that the expectation of the error for the `eqp' strategy is the lowest of the three; however, the confidence intervals for the error are longer than with `eqd', because the variance turns out to be larger.
+With 1000 runs as in the other two methods, we obtained the results of Table \ref{comparacio_eqp}.
+Comparing with Table \ref{comparacio_eqd_rnd}, we see that the expectation of the error for the equiprobable (`eqp') strategy is the lowest of the three; however, the confidence intervals for the error are longer than with `eqd', because the variance turns out to be larger.
 The variances for `rnd' are the largest.

+Concerning the ratio of expected errors, an asymptotic analysis similar to that of Calvin \cite{MR1325821} is needed to possibly determine their limit value.